HKFoggyU/hkust-thesis-typst/chapters/chapters.typ

 #lorem(20)

-@fig-blueSquare is a blue square.
+@blueSquare is a blue square.

 #lorem(100)